 The categorization of expenditures by program included in the schedule of expenditures of federal awards is based upon the grant documents.
 Changes in the categorization of expenditures occur based upon revisions to the Assistance Listing, which is issued in June and December of each year.
-The schedule of expenditures of federal awards for the year ended December 31, 2021 reflects Assistance Listing changes issued through July 2021 and the addendum dated December 2021 and January 2022.
+The schedule of expenditures of federal awards for the year ended December 31, 2022 reflects Assistance Listing changes issued through April 2022.

 Section I-Summary of Auditor's Results Consolidated Financial Statements Type of auditor's report issued on whether the consolidated financial statements were presented in accordance with GAAP: Unmodified Internal control over financial reporting: Material weakness(es) identified?
 Yes X No Significant deficiencies identified that are not considered to be material weaknesses?
 Yes X None reported Noncompliance material to consolidated financial statements noted?
-Yes X - No Federal Awards Internal control over major programs: Material weakness(es) identified?
+Yes X .
+No Federal Awards Internal control over major programs: Material weakness(es) identified?
 Yes X No Significant deficiencies identified that are not considered to be material weaknesses?
 Yes X None reported Type of auditor's report issued on compliance for major programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with 200.516 of Uniform Guidance?
-Yes X No Identification of major programs: CFDA Numbers Name of Federal P rogram o r Cluster 10.664 11.307 Cooperative Forestry Economic Adjustment Dollar threshold used to distinguish between type A and type B programs: \$ 7 50,000 Auditee qualified as low-risk auditee?
-X Yes No
+Yes X No Identification of major programs: • Assistance Listing Name of Federal P Program o r Cluster 12.632 Legacy Resource N Managem ent Program Dollar threshold used to distinguish between type A and type B programs: V V \$ 7 50,000 Auditee qualified as low-risk auditee?
+X_Yes No

-U. S. Endowment for Forestry and Communities, Inc. and Subsidiaries Schedule of Findings and Questioned Costs (continued) Section II- Consolidated I Financial Statement Findings There were none.
-Section III- Federal Award F indings and Questioned Costs There were none
+Schedule of Findings and Questioned Costs (continued) Section II- Consolidated Financial Statement Findings There were none.
+Section III- Federal Award Findings and Questioned Costs There were none